liviuvj/sentiment-analysis-platform/README.md

-# sentiment-analysis-tool
+# Sentiment analysis platform

-Tool for aspect-based sentiment analysis on social media
+Platform for sentiment analysis on social media.